syrian2012/docker_bash_tools/README.md

 add more tools to your bash make docker easier and faster

 # how it works
-simply edit your .bashrc file inside your home directory and add the following inside it under alias ll='ls -l' siction
+simply edit your .bashrc file inside your home directory and copy content of code to add in .bashrc file inside it under alias ll='ls -l' siction

-her what you should add
+her what it should function

 # List running containers
 alias dps='docker ps | less'